 If you’ve been living with unmanaged bipolar disorder, you may realize that the culmination of actions performed during the manic or depressive cycle have led to many disastrous consequences.
 Manic spending sprees or drug-fueled antics may have left you broke and alone, suffering physical consequences and unsure how to reclaim your life.
 Depressive cycles may have cost you your job, your friends, and led you to abuse drugs or alcohol in order to cope with the symptoms.
 You know that you need to get better, but you may not know how to make that a reality.

-An inpatient treatment program has been proven to be an effective way for people with bipolar disorder to begin the process of rebuilding their lives.
-In an inpatient center, you’ll be able to get your medication schedule and dosages to levels that assist in controlling symptoms.
+An inpatient treatment center has been proven to be an effective way for people with bipolar disorder to begin the process of rebuilding their lives.
+In an inpatient mental health center, you’ll be able to get your medication schedule and dosages to levels that assist in controlling symptoms.
 Therapies can help you learn ways to continue with treatment even after you’re feeling better.
 Best of all, inpatient treatment centers allow you to temporarily escape the pressures of daily life so that you can begin the slow process of focusing much energy upon what matters most – recovery.

 Program Philosophy and Benefits

-At Vantage Point, we understand that there’s no one-size-fits-all approach to behavioral health treatment, which is why we take the time to get to know each client and his or her needs in order to best understand how we can help.
-Our clients benefit from a multidisciplinary approach to bipolar treatment that incorporates many different types of caregivers – nurses, doctors, psychologists, psychiatrists, therapists, clinicians, and supportive staff who are able to approach bipolar treatment in a holistic manner.
-At Vantage Point, we understand that each client is a whole person who is in need of care that meets each of his or her needs – mind, body, and soul.
+At Vantage Point, we understand that there’s no one-size-fits-all approach to mental health treatment, which is why we take the time to get to know each client and his or her needs in order to best understand how we can help.
+Our center’s clients benefit from a multidisciplinary approach to bipolar treatment that incorporates many different types of caregivers – nurses, doctors, psychologists, psychiatrists, therapists, clinicians, and supportive staff who are able to approach bipolar treatment in a holistic manner.
+At Vantage Point, we understand that each client at our center is a whole person who is in need of care that meets each of his or her needs – mind, body, and soul.

 Treatment Options Offered at Vantage Point

 When you first come to our treatment center for help with your bipolar disorder, you’ll undergo a number of assessments that allow us to determine if inpatient treatment will benefit you and your unique situation.
-If you do require inpatient stabilization, you’ll undergo a battery of examinations to let us best understand your needs so that we can work alongside you and your loved ones to create a plan of care for your stay that will allow you to begin upon your journey toward self-discovery and recovery.
+If you do require inpatient stabilization, you’ll undergo a battery of examinations to let us best understand your needs so that we can work alongside you and your loved ones to create a plan of care for your stay at our center that will allow you to begin upon your mental health journey toward self-discovery and recovery.
 The medical examination will determine any medical consequences of drug use or other risky behaviors engaged in during manic episodes and begin treatment as needed.
 The psychiatric evaluation will determine the type of bipolar disorder you’re struggling with and any co-occurring disorders that may or may not be impacting your life.
-We’ll work with you and your family to create a plan of care for your stay with us and start planning for your care after you leave our doors.
+We’ll work with you and your family to create a plan of care for your stay at our center and start planning for your care after you leave our doors.

 Individual therapy can be helpful for people who have bipolar disorder when they are stabilized and ready to engage in therapy.
-You’ll work in a private setting with your therapist to discuss and learn new coping strategies, the importance of medication compliance, and discuss ways in which you can manage the consequences untreated bipolar disorder has caused in your life.
+You’ll work in a private setting with your therapist at our center to discuss and learn new coping strategies, the importance of medication compliance, and discuss ways in which you can manage the consequences untreated bipolar disorder has caused in your life.

 Group therapy is a wonderful way for you to experience support and social interaction with people who truly understand bipolar disorder and other types of mental illness.
 Through group, you’ll form amazing bonds with people who are similarly struggling with mental illness and work on challenges so that you all can grow and heal.
-Group topics may include relapse prevention, medication compliance, and processing the varied emotions about your bipolar disorder.
+Group topics at our center may include relapse prevention, medication compliance, and processing the varied emotions about your bipolar disorder.

 Family therapy will work toward the end goal of mending any broken or strained bonds among loved ones who have been negatively impacted by your illness.
-Family sessions will help to educate your loved ones about bipolar disorder, focus upon repairing rifts in the family dynamic, and discuss ways in which you can support your loved one during his or her recovery.
+Family sessions at our center will help to educate your loved ones about bipolar disorder, focus upon repairing rifts in the family dynamic, and discuss ways in which you can support your loved one during his or her recovery.

 - Recreational activities